bcgov/devops-platform-workshops/openshift-201/gitops.md

 oc -n ${LICENSEPLATE}-dev apply -f app.helm-multi-source.yaml
 ```

 In the Argo CD UI, click on the new application and view the resources that would be created.
-Note the names of the resources ("mysql").
+Note the names of the resources ("mariadb-helm").

 Now update the values.yaml file and enter a value for `fullnameOverride` at line 47.
 For example:
 ```